reynoldqi/openiam-docker-compose/2.1/mysql/README.md

 $OPENIAM_VERSION_NUMBER - this is the Version of OpenIAM that you are interested in running.
 For Version 4, please use "4.0.0"
 $BUILD_ENVIRONMENT - this the OpenIAM environment which you are pulling.
 Valid values are 'latest', dev', 'qa', and 'prod'
 $MYSQL_ROOT_PASSWORD - this is the root password that will be used to setup MySQL.
 Don't worry, this stays internal to the MySQL docker container
 $REDIS_PASSWORD - this is the password that will be used to communicate with Redis.
+ $MARIADB_BASE_IMAGE_TYPE - the type of mariadb base image to use.
+Can either by  'alpine' or 'debian'
 ```

+####!!!Warning!!!

+If you are running centos7, set MARIADB_BASE_IMAGE_TYPE to 'debian'.
+Failing to do so will result in permissions errors, which
+we have yet to track down the root cause of

 ## Running docker-compose